eddie-energy/architecture/arc42/04-solution-strategy/consent-facade/consent-facade.md

 6. Here the popup will need to download glue HTML code to fill _shortcomings of user flows of data-sharing environments_.
 7. Return shortcomings.
 8. If _cancel_ is clicked on the popup, the user should be redirected back to the onboarding workflow.
-9. Send a standardised [CIMConsentRequest] message to the PA Portal to preset consent information (see Implementing Act Procedure 2.3).
+9. Send a standardized [CIMConsentRequest] message to the PA Portal to preset consent information (see Implementing Act Procedure 2.3).
 10. Forward the message in MS format and within MS data exchange environment.
 11. Redirect the customer to the PA Portal.
 12. User logs in to PA Portal.